chris17453/comfiui-stable-diffusion-services/README.md

 ## Installation
 To install and set up everything, use the following command:
 - the curent base dir is home/ai-manager/apps
+- my server has a BIG partiotn for home.. not root so thats where I'm dumping this.
+You can change

 ### Main Command:
 - `sudo make all`: This command will download, install, and build all necessary services and applications, including ComfyUI, Stable Diffusion Web UI, and associated configurations.